Northern Territory rural and remote health services

-The population of the NT is a little over 200,000.
+The population of the NT is almost 250,000.
 Outside Darwin and the satellite city of Palmerston, most of the NT is considered remote or very remote, with many people living on cattle stations, in mining towns or in Aboriginal communities.
 Small centres, such as Alice Springs, provide services to surrounding communities.

 Aboriginal and Torres Strait Islander people, who make up about 1 in 3 residents of the NT, live in Darwin and regional centres, or in the hundreds of small Aboriginal communities and homelands.
 On average, the health of Aboriginal people is worse than that of non-Aboriginal NT residents, with much higher rates of diabetes, kidney disease, sexually transmitted diseases, and drug and alcohol abuse.

 What types of health services are available?

 There are major public teaching hospitals in Darwin and Alice Springs, and smaller public hospitals in Nhulunbuy (also referred to as Gove), Katherine and Tennant Creek.

 Many communities don't have easy access to hospitals or doctors.
 Services are delivered through health clinics and primary health care sites based in a number of regional and remote areas of the NT.